RedTurtle/collective.contentrules.mailfromfield/README.rst

     The e-mail subject.
 You can place inside this text some markers (see below).
 ``Sender email``
     The sender of the e-mail.
-You can leave this empty and automatically use the one from the site mail settings.
+You can leave this empty and automatically use the one from the general mail settings.
 ``Source field``
     You must put there the name of the attribute from which you want to retrieve the recipient e-mail.
 See next section.
 ``Target element``
-    You need to select if the recipient's e-mail must be taken from the object where the rule is activated on ("*From trigger object*", default choice) or from the document that really raised the event ("*From event target*").
+    You need to select if the recipient's e-mail must be taken from:

+    * the container where the rules is activated on
+    * the content who notified the event that started the rule execution
+    * the parent of that content

     See below for details.
 ``Mail message``